What Do Animal Shelters Need the Most?

 Did you know that animal shelters often have holiday wish lists?

-Like many animal lovers, dog bakery owner Trina Messano wants to spread holiday cheer to orphaned pets during the season of giving.
+Like many animal lovers, dog bakery owner Trina Messano wants to spread holiday cheer to orphaned animals.

 “I’m a huge pet lover,” explains Messano.
 “I have three dogs and six cats.
 They’re all adopted.
 I can’t save them all, but I wish I could.
 So I had to find other ways to help.”

-Many animal shelters across the country need to raise money to support their good work helping homeless pets during the coming year.
-You may be surprised at how you can turn some of your holiday activities, such as baking cookies, shopping and even socializing, into fundraising for your local shelter.
+Many animal shelters across the country need to raise money to support their excellent work helping homeless animals.
+You may be surprised at how you can turn some of your holiday activities into fundraising for your local shelter.
+For example, activities such as baking cookies, shopping, and even socializing can be turned into fundraisers.